 - Finding information on financial aid and scholarships

-Hispanic Federation developed the CREAR Futuros (College Readiness, Achievement and Retention) program to address the fact that Latinos face persistent systemic barriers that prevent them from earning a college degree, resulting in the lowest college graduation level of any major racial/ethnic group in the U.S.
+Hispanic Federation developed the CREAR Futuros (College Readiness, Achievement and Retention) program to address the fact that Latinos face persistent systemic barriers that prevent them from earning a college degree.

-To address this crisis, HF works with public sector partners such as The City University of New York (CUNY) and private foundations and corporations to implement student retention and achievement models that increase the percentage of Latino students graduating from college.
+To address this crisis, HF works with higher education partners such as The City University of New York (CUNY) and private foundations and corporations to implement student retention and achievement models that increase the percentage of Latino students graduating from college.

 Each year, the Hispanic Federation hosts the largest community-wide gathering on Latino education in the Northeast region.
 The Hispanic Education Summit is an all-day conference which brings together community advocates, educators, students, parents and policymakers to advance best practices and needed reforms aimed at improving Latino educational achievement.
 The strategies and recommendations generated from the summit are compiled into a report and action agenda and guide our educational policymaking at the local, state and federal levels.

-For more information, contact Marissa Muñoz, Director of Education Policy.
+For more information, contact Tydie Abreu, Director of Education Programs.